NR74W/WipEout-Mods/WipEout Pulse/FX350 Edition/README.md

 ### Changes
 - Added
 *-* DLC content
-*-* All tracks available for Zone mode
+*-* All tracks available in Zone mode
 *-* All tracks / ships available from the start
 *-* Maximum target limit of 100 Zones / 250 Kills